ParliamentTree/parliamenttree/README.md

 ## Functionality Aims

-Allow user to see what MPs have said and to:
+Allow user to see what their MP (and other MPs) have said in parliament and to:

 * Like or dislike individual speeches.
 * Vote on speeches which contain statistics to be fact checked (the most voted speeches may be submitted to [fullfact.org](https://fullfact.org/) for checking).